bmx666/android-appcachecleaner/README.md

 ## Customized Settings UI

 Many companies or Android ROMs add or change default Android UI, including Settings.
 This can cause an issue because the **Cache Cleaner** app is looking for specific text and if it doesn't match, the app does nothing.

+Xiaomi smartphones with specific regional MIUI firmware must use the different clear cache scenario:

+1. Open **Settings** menu in the top right corner and find section **Other**
+2. Click **Clear cache scenario** and select **Xiaomi MIUI**

-Please follow the steps below to resolve this issue:
+Please follow the steps below to resolve clear cache issue:

 1. Select any app and go to "App Info"
 2. Write down text for "Storage" menu